Everyone applying to university writes the AQL test. Here's what it is and what it covers—and how our course gets you ready.

 The AQL (Academic and Quantitative Literacy) test is compulsory for all learners who are required to write the NBT by their chosen university.
 It is written in a 3-hour morning session and is made up of timed sections (about 25–30 minutes each).
 The test is multiple-choice.

 This section tests your capacity to engage successfully with the demands of academic study.
-You will need to read texts and demonstrate your ability to:
+It covers 4 official subdomains:

 This section tests your ability to solve problems using basic quantitative information.
-You will be assessed on:
+It covers 5 official subdomains (no calculators allowed):

 "English is my home language.
 Surely I will easily pass the Academic Literacy (AL) test?"
 Many learners who speak English (or Afrikaans) as a first language, and who achieve high marks in their school language subjects, mistakenly believe they do not need to prepare for the AL test.